Le Petit Tourette: Response from the Tourette Syndrome Association

 Prior to the airing, the Tourette Syndrome Association (TSA) issued a press release saying they had requested that Comedy Central air their public service announcements during or after the show and that they "fully expect[ed] it to be offensive and insensitive to people with TS".
 The President of the TSA said, "we are actually surprised it took the creators so long to use TS as comedy fodder in this program, since no disability, illness or controversial topic is off limits to them."
 Following the episode, they issued a second press release, expressing concern that the episode perpetuated the misconception that most people with TS have coprolalia (involuntary swearing) when in fact 85–90% of people with TS do not.
 They conceded that "the episode was surprisingly well-researched.
 The highly exaggerated emphasis on coprolalia notwithstanding, for the attentive viewer, there was a surprising amount of accurate information conveyed", adding that several elements of the episode "served as a clever device" for providing accurate facts to the public.

+Response from Chris Hansen

+According to an interview with DJ Vlad, prior to the episode's airing, Hansen was told by one of his talent agents that South Park would be airing an episode featuring his likeness.
+However, twenty minutes in, he received a follow-up message, claiming the episode had gotten "dark".
+After viewing the episode for the first time, Hansen enjoyed it, and recalled that his sons and all of their friends suddenly thought that he was "cool" because he was parodied on one of their favourite shows.